Codeception/Codeception/docs/03-AcceptanceTests.md

 ?>
 ```

-We assume that all `am` actions should describe the starting environment.
-The `amOnPage` action sets the starting point of a test to the __/login__ page.
+We assume that all actions starting with `am` and `have` describe the initial environment.
+The `amOnPage` action sets the starting point of a test to the `/login` page.

 With the `PhpBrowser` you can click the links and fill the forms.
 That will probably be the majority of your actions.